 Since this book is based on children creating a community garden in the city area, this is perfect for those families who are urban homesteading.
 I loved urban gardening when we lived in an apartment.
-I could can a good amount from our crop each harvest.
+I could preserve a good amount of our crop each harvest.
 This book could help encourage a co-op to begin your own community garden.

-- Use each page to explain about what goes into making a garden and keeping it.
+- Use each page to explain what goes into making a garden and keeping it.

 - Explain the stages of plants.

 - When learning about compost, this is a great companion book.